Homology Functors with Cubical Bars: Abstract

 \section{Abstract}

-\centerline{Abstract} We describe a variant of the classical singular cubical homology theory, in which the usual boundary $(n-1)$-cubes of each $n$-cube are replaced by combinations of internal $(n-1)$-cubes parallel to the boundary.
-This defines a generalized homology theory, but the usual singular homology can be recovered by taking the quotient by the degenerate singular cubes.
+This work arose from efforts to generalise the usual cubical boundary by using different `weights' for opposite faces, but still to obtain a chain complex, and this method was found to generalise.
+We describe a variant of the classical singular cubical homology theory, in which the usual boundary $(n-1)$-cubes of each $n$-cube are replaced by combinations of internal $(n-1)$-cubes parallel to the boundary.
+This defines a generalised homology theory, but the usual singular homology can be recovered by taking the quotient by the degenerate singular cubes.